Tuesday, 24 April 2018

 A home equity line of credit—also known as a HELOC—can be a great personal finance tool.

-There are many popular reasons for acquiring a line of credit on your existing mortgage, including consolidating high-interest credit cards or car loans, and financing a home improvement.
+There are many reasons for acquiring a line of credit on your existing mortgage, including consolidating high-interest credit cards or car loans, and financing a home improvement project.
 One great benefit to a HELOC that doesn't apply to a credit card or business line of credit is that the interest can be tax-deductible for many families.

 For homeowners who have plenty of equity in their property, a HELOC can be an affordable and convenient line of credit.
 But how does it work?

-To get a home equity line of credit, the property owner applies with a lender.
+First, property owner has to apply for a HELOC with a lender.
 The lender considers the property's market value and outstanding debts against the home, as well as the borrower's income, credit score, and other outstanding debt.

 Once approved, the borrower pays one-time fees for the transactions that can include the loan application, loan processing, appraisal, broker, and document processing.
 These are commonly referred to as the upfront closing costs.